Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

-During pregnancy, the increase in hormones causes the pigmentation in skin to become darker.
+During pregnancy, the increase in hormones causes the pigmentation in the skin to become darker.
 Due to this, moles and other skin marks like freckles tend to look darker than they first were.
 Also, sun exposure can make moles darker as well.

 If you already have some moles, watch them throughout the pregnancy.
 If they do not change drastically in shape or color, they should be okay.
 If they change into an irregular shape or seem to grow, speak with your doctor.

 Be aware of any new moles that form while you are pregnant.
 The increase in hormones can also cause new moles to form.
-These too need to be watched to see if they are irregular in shape or have any strange changes like bleeding.
+These, too, need to be watched to see if they are irregular in shape or have any strange changes like bleeding.

 There are some moles that appear to be red in color.
 These are called cherry angiomas and are actually clumps of red blood vessels that grow above the skin.
 Most of these are benign, but those that change in shape, size, or color should be evaluated.

-After pregnancy any moles that need to be treated can be removed by your doctor.
+After pregnancy, any moles that need to be treated can be removed by your doctor.

 Skin Tags and Pregnancy

 Sometimes during pregnancy, little pieces of excess skin appear on the surface of the skin.
 These are known as skin tags.
 They are most often the same color as the rest of the skin in folds where skin rubs and are harmless.
-Many pregnant women will find them in the second and third trimester of pregnancy, but they can appear at any time due to the increase in hormones.
+Many pregnant women will find them in the second and third trimesters of pregnancy, but they can appear at any time due to the increase in hormones.

 There's nothing that can be done to prevent them.
 After the baby is born, a dermatologist can easily remove them.
 Do not try any topical treatments during pregnancy as some of the ingredients in these solutions may be harmful.